K3nt1/HumanForYou/Bibliography.md

 ## 1. Methodological and Theoretical Sources

-**Methodological and Theoretical Sources:**
+**Methodological and Theoretical Sources**

-*(References dealing with the theoretical bases of machine learning, classification models, handling class imbalance, and HR analytics (People Analytics))*
+*(References dealing with the theoretical bases of machine learning, classification models, handling class imbalance, and HR analytics)*

 | Source/Reference | Type / License | Contribution and Justification |
 | :--- | :--- | :--- |